agentstation/uuidkey/README.md

 ## UUID Library Compatibility

-This package is designed to work with the following UUID libraries:
+This package is designed to work with any UUID that follows the official UUID specification ([RFC 4122](https://tools.ietf.org/html/rfc4122)).
+If your UUID implementation adheres to this standard, it should be compatible with this package.

+We specifically test and maintain compatibility with the following UUID libraries:

 - [github.com/gofrs/uuid](https://github.com/gofrs/uuid) (v4.4.0+)
 - [github.com/google/uuid](https://github.com/google/uuid) (v1.6.0+)

-We maintain compatibility with these specific versions as test dependencies.
-While newer versions may work, these are the ones we officially support and test against.
+While we officially support and test against these specific versions, any UUID library that follows the RFC 4122 specification should work with this package.

 ## Installation